julierindone/liftoff-assignments/P2-Project_Outline/README.md

 •	Use a GIF API so users can add their own reward gifs (and store favorites in a library for reuse?
 This is probably not MVP-level)
 •	REACT (or go back and improve Angular skills)
 •	User authentication to keep user information safe
+• Probably several other things I don't have a name for yet!

 ### Project Tracker
 My Trello board: https://trello.com/b/0slJ2JwW